 This new window is sometimes called a "toolbox" and contains the debugging tools we'll use.
 It has a tabbed interface: the row of tabs along the top lets you switch between the different tools:

 In this article we'll use three debugging tools:

-- The Inspector: this enables you to examine and modify the HTML and CSS used to build your add-on's pages.
+- The Inspector: this enables you to examine and modify the HTML and CSS used to build your extension's pages.

 Debugging background scripts

-The examples in this section use the "notify-link-clicks-l10n" example add-on.
+The examples in this section use the "notify-link-clicks-l10n" example extension.
 If you'd like to play along, you can find this example in the webextensions-examples repository.

 You can debug background scripts using the Add-on Debugger.